junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 Maybe about half my ideas are successful, the others may not work due to large differences in key, tempo, arrangement, or tricky chord progressions.
 But I do enjoy listening to most of my mashups, and the songs I used.

 I analyzed the stats of 25 mashups up to 06.2020, and the average years for the vox & instro were 2001 & 2006, but the average difference is somehow 6.
 The medians are 2001, 2008, and 4 (median difference)

+Song Choice
+---
+Song Choice is a major factor to song success.
+Not only should the 2 songs be close in BPM & Key, they should also have a similar structure so that they have the required variation in intensity levels for each other as the mashup progresses.
+They should also have similar chord progressions, so if they don't match via simple structure editing, you can at least create the required chord progressions of the matching intensity from chords that exist in the instrumental using chord matching.

+Choosing songs too far in BPM & Key will result in artefacts.
+Songs too far in structure may be boring due to lack of expected tension.
+Songs that are far apart in chord progressions after editing may still sound like 2 separate songs, rather than a cohesive mashup.

+Meter is another important factor.
+Most pop songs are in 4/4 time (4 beats per bar, of 4 quavers).
+Some songs are in 12/8 time.
+If you treat it as 3x4/8, it may or may not work.
+There's other songs which are 6/8 or 3/4 time, those may need to be paired with songs of the same time signature.

+You should know at least one of the songs for your mashup.
+So that you can quickly match structure and chords without referring to the instrumental.
+If you don't, it may take longer and you may miss something.
+It may help to listen through each song a few times.

+When you're making the mashup the two songs should be conformed to the same key. or they can be in [relative keys](https://en.wikipedia.org/wiki/Relative_key) (AKA one in a major key, the other in its relative minor key).
+Full rap acapellas can go with any key instrumental, but keyed rap songs AKA rap songs that may have a melodic chorus, should be treated like regular songs with key.
+This guide will not cover how to determine keys by ear as it's potentially a long process if you can't manually determine keys by ear.

+Try to choose a good and interesting instrumental.
+If you don't, your mashup may be lackluster due to the fault of the instrumental.
+There's a lot of run-of-the mill pop-EDM songs nowdays where if you take away the lyrics, it's absolutely boring.
+So try to choose an instrumental with good composition & arrangement, variation and progression.

 Planning
 ---